Random Testing

 No. In fact, 49 CFR Part 40.45 specifically permits altering a CCF.
 It is done frequently when the proper form is not available.

-The non-federally regulated safety-sensitive employees can be in a drug testing program but not the same random testing pool as your regulated employees.
-And they must be tested using different testing CCFs and test panels.
-A non-DOT drug testing program is run substantially the same, but there are important differences.
+Non-federally regulated safety-sensitive employees can participate in a drug testing program.
+However, they cannot be in the same random testing pool as regulated employees.
+They must use different testing CCFs and test panels.
+A non-DOT drug testing program follows a similar process, but it includes important differences.

 What is a DER?
 What are a DER’s responsibilities?